ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The signer presents its TLS client certificate during TLS negotiation with the verifier.

-In this example, the certificate is communicated to the application through the `Client-Cert` header from a TLS reverse proxy, leading to the following full HTTP request message:
+In this example, the certificate is communicated to the application through the `Client-Cert` header from a TLS reverse proxy as per {{I-D.ietf-httpbis-client-cert-field}}, leading to the following full HTTP request message:

 ~~~ http-message